ronaldbosma/specflow-weather-forecast-sample/demo/script.md

 1. Run scenario.

-1. Change type of date parameter to `DateOnly` in `WhenIRetrieveTheWeatherForecastForFebruary`.
+1. Change type of date parameter to `DateOnly` in `WhenIRetrieveTheWeatherForecastForDate`.

 1. Run scenario